deepbsd/deepbsd.github.io/_posts/2021-04-30-Whiptail_Progress_Gauges.markdown

 happen?

-Well, I would recommend passing the name of the function to execute in the background as a parameter to the `showprogress` function.
+Well, I would recommend passing the name of the function to execute in the background as a parameter to the `processgauge` function.
 So that would mean something like this:

 ## The Calculator, The Caller and the Gauge